Walk & Ferry: Copenhagen Highlights + Change of Guards Finale

 Step into the heart of Danish royalty at Amalienborg Palace, the official residence of the Danish royal family since 1794.
 This stunning complex consists of four identical Rococo-style palaces surrounding an elegant octagonal courtyard, with the equestrian statue of King Frederik V as its centerpiece.
 As we explore the area, you’ll learn about the history of the monarchy, the daily routines of the royal family, and the significance of the ceremonial Changing of the Guard, which takes place here every day at 12.00.
 From the courtyard, enjoy beautiful views of the Marble Church and the waterfront, showcasing Copenhagen's blend of history and charm.

-End Point: Amalienborg Palace – Changing of the Guards
+We end the tour at Amalienborg Palace to witness the Changing of the Guards

 If you join the 09:00 AM tour, we conclude at Amalienborg Palace just as the full Changing of the Guards begins at 12:00 PM.
 You'll have the perfect spot to witness this iconic royal tradition as the guards march into the palace square, sometimes accompanied by the Royal Danish Band.